quiltdata/quilt/docs/advanced-features/good-practice.md

 ## Audit Trail

-GPT-BS intro (to be further edited):

-Audit trails in this system serve as integral components of the overall data governance strategy.
-They document critical operations spanning across various facets, including authentication, resource management, user administration, and interactions with key features like buckets.
-These trails, logging a chronological sequence of activities, ensure traceability and accountability.
-They facilitate a transparent system inspection, enhancing security, aiding in incident investigations, and meeting regulatory compliance under Good Practices (GxP) standards.
-By providing an immutable record of all significant events, the audit trail system forms a vital part of our commitment to operational excellence and integrity.
+Audit trails enable you to track which users had which permissions at which time.
+While data access to S3 is logged via CloudTrail, certain "admin plane" events such as the following are logged to a managed S3 bucket and exposed via an Athena table:
+* A user logs into the catalog
+* A user role is changed
+* A user is added, deleted, or inactivated in the Catalog

 ### Audit Events

-Audit events are stored as JSON records in JSONL files in a special audit trail bucket.
+Audit events are stored as JSON records in JSONL files in a managed audit trail S3 bucket.

 #### Event Structure